ellingworthl/EDW_Assign1_SPA/README.md

 + /reviews/:postid - allows reviewer to comment, leave name & upvote an existing review (local storage)
 + /register - will allow a reviewer to register (under construction)

-Assignement 2 - Additional routing:
+Additional planned routing:
-+ /venues - dynamic content added.
-Lists venues.
-App contains logo and summary information for each venue.
-List sortable using either Name or County and searchable by Venue name.
-CSS modified to expand container & resize image.
-+ /venues/:clubid - shows detailed information about each venue (API).
-HeaderSection component created.
-Detail reorder in terms of importance.  will show specific detail about the club.
-Venue Display reordered (Header, Information, then images).
-CSS modified to increase Information section.
++ /venues/:clubid - will show specific detail about the club (under construction with parent component 'venues')
-+ /events - new react component and routing to support eventsApp (API).
-Bootstap CCS applied.

 ## Extra features

+. . . . .
 Briefly explain any non-standard features, functional or non-functional (e.g. user registration, authentication) developed for the app . . . . . .

-One intended feature was Google maps, using Google API Key, in the Venue Detail component.
-The map, when added to Club.json read as plain text not URL.
-Using an embedded google map, as a component of Venue Detail resulted in a single map popluating all Detail pages.
-Ultimately, neither Map option has been used.
+None so far.
++ 'registerApp' not built.
++ 'club detail' under construction.
+One feature will be Google maps, using Google API Key, in this component.

 ## Independent learning.

+. . . . .
 State the non-standard aspects of Angular (or other related technologies) that you researched and applied in this assignment . . . . .
 This semester and this assignment has been a phenominal learning curve for me.
 In spite of working in IT I have no coding background at all.

 For this assignment I have religed heavily on a brilliant react tutorial on YouTube: